mongodb/docs/source/core/replication.rst

    :js:data:`members[n].votes` except to permit more than 7 secondary nodes.

-Use the following command sequence in the :option:`mongo` shell to set or modify a replica set priority:
+Use the following command sequence in the :program:`mongo` shell to set or modify a replica set priority:

 .. code-block:: javascript